The finishing.com Hotline: Serious Education ... plus the most fun you can have in metal finishing. Ted Mooney, Webmaster

 Hi, Marc.
 We recently received a tip on letter 43238 that Myth Busters had busted the myth of Coke dissolving pennies.
 I didn't see the episode myself, so I decided I'd have to do the experiment.
 I cut post-1982 copper plated zinc pennies into eight pie slices and put some into Coke and some into vinegar.
 My first check, after 30 hours, and second check after 4 days, shows the vinegar to be far more aggressive than the Coke.
 I'm guessing from what I see so far that the vinegar will dissolve all the zinc in about 30 days and that the Coke won't do it even in months.
 Hopefully time will tell.

 Take a lesson, students.
 Do the darned experiment!
-How hard is it to drop a penny into a can of coke? -- and then you won't be as ignorant as your classmates, teachers, administrators, textbook authors, and the rest of us who keep talking about WHY coke dissolves pennies when it doesn't :-)
+How hard is it to drop a penny into a glass of coke? -- and then you won't be as ignorant as your classmates, teachers, administrators, textbook authors, politicians and the rest of us who keep lecturing you about WHY coke dissolves pennies when it doesn't :-)

 Ted Mooney, P.E.
 RET